Gimbini/UoA-Works/README.md

 # README

-This repository contains selected programming assignments that I completed from the University of Auckland.
-They are two branches: Computer_Science and Statistcs.
+This repository contains selected assignments that I completed from the University of Auckland.
+You can browse through the two branches named by my main course subjects: Computer_Science and Statistcs.